Online Master of Science in Electrical Engineering

 Two High-Demand Focus Areas

-Gain in-depth expertise in communications and networks, electrical power, or signal and image processing engineering.
+Gain in-depth expertise in communications and networks or electrical power engineering.

 Read more about our curriculum »